symfony/symfony-docs/reference/configuration/security.rst

 SecurityBundle Configuration ("security")
 =========================================

-The security system is one of the most powerful parts of Symfony2, and can largely be controlled via its configuration.
+The security system is one of the most powerful parts of Symfony, and can largely be controlled via its configuration.

 Full default Configuration